kylegregory/videojs-extern/README.md

 If you want to use the YouTube control instead of Video.js, you can set the option ytcontrol to true.

 You cannot use the Video.js control with Vimeo.
 They do not allow it.

+**Special thank you to John Hurliman for the original code on the old Video.js**